berenicehr/berenicehr/README.md

 )

 ### Hi there, I´m Berenice 👋
-I´m a front-end developer and photographer based in Mexico City.
+I´m a Software Engineer In Test and photographer based in Mexico City.

 I came into code because of my willing to connect with people.
-I believe coding is our new way to create experiences, conversations, transactions and all kinds of interactions through technology.
-If we adapt to change and befriend technology we can make the world fairer by making it easier to gain knowledge and opportunities.
+I began learning web development but I fell in love with testing.

-- 🔭 I’m currently working on projects using HTML, JSS, CSS, REACT and FIREBASE.
+- 🔭 I’m currently working on projects using selenium, cypress, and postman
-- 🌱 I’m currently learning React and Firebase.
+- 🌱 I’m currently learning Playwright
 - 👯 I’m looking to collaborate on projects and companies that help me improve my tech skills.
-- 🤔 I’m also interested in learning more about UX, UI design and storytelling.